ZehaoSong00/ZehaoSong00.github.io/_pages/about.md

 # About Me

+I'm currently pursuing my Ph.D. degree at the Department of Civil and Environmental Engineering, Northwestern University

-I'm currently pursing my Master of Science degree in Electrical Engineering at Tsinghua University, advised by Prof. [Yinliang Xu](https://www.tbsi.edu.cn/xyl_en/main.htm).
+I earned my Master of Science degree in Electrical Engineering at Tsinghua University, advised by Prof. [Yinliang Xu](https://www.tbsi.edu.cn/xyl_en/main.htm).

-I'm a member of Energy Management System Laboratory led by Prof. [Hongbin Sun](https://www.eea.tsinghua.edu.cn/en/faculties/shb.htm), Department of Electrical Engineering, Tsinghua University.
+I'm a member of the Northwestern University Transportation Center and the Energy Management System Laboratory led by Prof. [Hongbin Sun](https://www.eea.tsinghua.edu.cn/en/faculties/shb.htm), Department of Electrical Engineering, Tsinghua University.

 My research interests include power system optimization and control, decarbonization of the power system, and the application of data-driven method in power systems.